 - 1. Recognize the impact that police work has on a healthy lifestyle. - 2.
 Understand the difference between aerobic and anaerobic exercise. - 3.
 Know the difference between absolute and dynamic strength. - 4.
 Understand the importance of flexibility and types of stretching techniques. - 5.
-Know what percent of body fat is acceptable (by health standards). - 6.
-Understand diet's impact on wellness.
+Know what percent of body fat is acceptable (by health standards).

+6. Understand diet's impact on wellness.

-Physical Fitness Assessments and Norms (Cooper Institute) Cooper Institute Aerobics Program for Total Well Being (by Dr. Kenneth H. Cooper, Bantam Books)
+Cooper Institute Aerobics Program for Total Well Being, Dr. Cooper (Bantam Books)